Hazel Smith (writer): Academic research

 Smith's academic research has focused on the areas of experimental writing, contemporary poetry, relationships between literature and music, electronic literature and creative writing process and pedagogy.
 Sarah Law explains that Hazel Smith's academic criticism informs her poetry.
 She has contributed five major academic books, and numerous research articles.
-For example, she co-edited Practice-led Research, Research-led Practice in the Creative Arts, Edinburgh University Press, 2009, which has >1350 citations.
-Her volume The Writing Experiment: strategies for innovative creative writing, was designed for higher education creative writing courses and used internationally.
+For example, she co-edited Practice-led Research, Research-led Practice in the Creative Arts which has >1650 citations.
+Her volume The Writing Experiment: strategies for innovative creative writing, was designed for higher education creative writing courses andis used internationally.
+Many of her academic publications are in her Google Scholar profile.
 She is also a co-editor of the creative arts journal of online sound, text and image, soundsRite and created its antecedent, Inflect, archived at the soundsRite site.